Hamza Kastrioti: Battle of Ujëbardha

 1539 engraving of an Albanian assault on an Ottoman camp during the battle.

 With the accompaniment of loud noise made from metallic tools and weapons being clapped together, the Albanians charged into the Ottoman camp.
 The Ottomans were caught by surprise and, despite their large numbers, were terrified by the fury of the Albanian assault, thinking they were attacking in larger numbers than they actually had.
 Hamza tried to reorder his men, assuring them that the Albanians were few.
-Isak bey tried to send reinforcements to Hamza's men, but the arrival of new Albanian contingents forced him to turn his attention.
+Isak bey tried to send reinforcements to Hamza's men, but the arrival of new Albanian contingents forced him to divert his attention.
 A series of cavalry charges and counter-charges kept the battle moving with a rain of missiles and arquebusiers forcing the Ottomans into the heart of the camp.
 Seeing that they were surrounded, the Ottoman force began to panic and melted away.

 Hamza was thus captured, though Isak bey fled.
 The Ottoman dead may have been as high as 30,000, but it is unlikely that they suffered more than 15,000 deaths.
 In addition, 15,000 men were taken prisoner, twenty-four standards were captured, and all the riches in the camp were lost to the Albanians.

 Aftermath

 The battle of Albulena was significant for the southern resistance against the Ottoman Empire.
 Franz Babinger, a historian of the Ottoman Empire, describes the battle as Skanderbeg's most brilliant victory.
 The battle of Albulena strengthened the morale of Skanderbeg's men who afterwards rarely, if at all, deserted his army as Hamza had.

 In the battle he was captured by Skanderbeg's forces and placed in detention in Naples on charges of treason.
 He was later freed and went to join his wife and children in Constantinople, and continued to serve in the Ottoman high ranks.
 His loss was regarded as a tragedy by Albanians.
 He was one of the most brilliant generals of Skanderbeg and was very popular among the soldiers for his manners, second only to Skanderbeg.
-According to historians, along with him, League of Lezhë lost the chance to continue what Skanderbeg had begun.
+According to historians, along with him, the League of Lezhë lost the chance to continue what Skanderbeg had begun.